 Fruits and vegetables already come in their natural packaging, and we don't need suppliers to rewrap them in packaging.
 Of course, people with disabilities benefit from peeled fruits and chopped vegetables repackaged in plastic.
 Since they primarily make these products with the needs of the disabled in mind, the people who don't need to buy loose products must try to reduce the overall amount of packaging waste generated.

 If you don't have access to stores that allow refillable containers, then buying in bulk may be your next best option.
 You can choose to purchase non-perishable items that come in one large container rather than several small containers.
-You can take these bulk purchases home and divide them up using your at-home refillable containers.
+You can take these bulk purchases home and divide them up using your at-home refillable containers or pack them for school in eco-friendly lunch boxes.

 However, ensure that you are not just buying individually-wrapped items as bulk purchases.
 Look for bulk items designed for buyers to pick up as a unit.
 These will typically have a lot less/no packaging for the individual items.